open-feature/spec/specification/appendix-a-included-utilities.md

 Given below are features this provider **MUST** have the following features:

-- The provider is be initiated with a pre-defined `flag set` provided to a constructor.
+- The provider is initiated with a pre-defined `flag set` provided to a constructor.
 - The flag structure must be minimalist, and should help to test OpenFeature specification.
   - EvaluationContext support should be provided through callbacks/lambda expressions.
 - The provider must support a means of updating the `flag set`, resulting in the emission of `PROVIDER_CONFIGURATION_CHANGED` events.